Kometa-Team/Kometa/docs/pmm/install/guides/unraid.md

 5. Then, iteratively:

     1. use `unRAID >_Console` to run the commmands
-    2. use a text editor to modify a couple of text files until you have a working config file and a single working metadata file.
+    2. use a text editor to modify a couple of text files until you have a working config file and a single working collection file.

 If the idea of editing YAML files by hand is daunting, this may not be the tool for you.
 All the configuration of PMM is done via YAML text files, so if you are unable or unwilling to learn how those work, you should stop here.